LIS

 1. The commissioner shall be in charge of the inspection and, as part of an inspection, may question privately any employer, owner, operator, agent, or employee.
 The commissioner shall conduct the interviews of persons during the inspection or at other convenient times.
 The commissioner may take and preserve testimony, examine witnesses, and administer oaths as provided for in 16VAC25-60-245.

-2. As part of an inspection, the commissioner may take or obtain photographs, video recordings, audio recordings and samples of materials, and employ other reasonable investigative techniques as deemed appropriate.
-As used here, the term "employ other reasonable investigative techniques" includes, but is not limited to, the use of devices to measure employee exposures and the attachment of personal sampling equipment such as dosimeters, pumps, badges and other devices to employees in order to monitor their exposures.
+2. As part of an inspection, the commissioner may take or obtain photographs, video recordings, audio recordings, and samples of materials, and employ other reasonable investigative techniques as deemed appropriate.
+As used here, the term "employ other reasonable investigative techniques" includes the use of devices to measure employee exposures and the attachment of personal sampling equipment such as dosimeters, pumps, badges, and other devices to employees in order to monitor their exposures.

-3. Any employee representative selected to accompany the commissioner during the inspection of the workplace shall be an employee of the employer.
+3. The representative authorized by employees may be an employee of the employer or a third party.
+When the representative authorized by the employees is not an employee of the employer, the representative may accompany the commissioner during the inspection of the workplace if, in the judgment of the commissioner, good cause has been shown why accompaniment by a third party is reasonably necessary to the conduct of an effective and thorough physical inspection of the workplace, including because of relevant knowledge, skills, or experience with hazards or conditions in the workplace or similar workplaces or language or communication skills.
 Additional employer representatives and employee representatives may be permitted by the commissioner to accompany the inspection team where the commissioner determines such additional persons will aid in the inspection.
 A different employer representative or employee representative may accompany the commissioner during each phase of the inspection if, in the determination of the commissioner, this will aid in the conduct of the inspection.

 4. The commissioner may limit the number of representatives when the inspection group would be of such size as to interfere with the inspection or create possible safety hazards, or when the representative does not represent an employer or employee present in the particular area under inspection.